Court Interpreters

 The Court Interpreter Certification Program

-The Hawai’i State Judiciary’s Court Interpreter Certification Program is designed to promote and ensure equal access for limited-English proficient, deaf, and hard-of-hearing defendants and witnesses by providing the best qualified interpreters available.
+The Hawai’i State Judiciary’s Court Interpreter Certification Program is designed to promote and ensure equal access for limited-English proficient parties and witnesses by providing the most qualified interpreters available.
 The program also aims to expand and improve the Judiciary’s pool of qualified interpreters by establishing a minimum standard for court interpreter certification and coordinating the screening, training, and testing necessary to assist interpreters in meeting and surpassing this standard.

 The Certification Program Flyer provides more information about how to become an interpreter in the Hawai’i State Courts.
 Please share the flyer with anyone fluent in English and another language who has an interest and aptitude for interpreting.